Skip to main content

 Complete the Challenge

 In case of Twilio AUTHY, the user must approve the push notification submitted on their mobile phone.
-You will receive a webhook notification once the user approves or rejects the push notification.
+You receive a webhook notification once the user approves or rejects the push notification.

 Remove Beneficiaries